SOUNDTRACKS

 Jan A.P.
 Kaczmarek, the composer of the wistful and emotional Oscar-winning score

-Finding Neverland delivers another score in the same vein with his music for the
+for Finding Neverland delivers another score in the same vein with his music for the

-Evening (Verve Records).
+romantic drama Evening (Verve Records).
 The movie didn't fare well with most

-though I liked it well enough) but it's inarguable that it's a
+critics or audiences (though I liked it well enough) but it's inarguable that it's a

 beautifully designed film augmented by its gorgeous score.
 Kaczmarek's lovely